ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 Only a small set of symbols are escaped.
 You can easily stumble onto a string value that your terminal will ruin in output.

 Arrays are written as a list of comma-separated values in square brackets.
-Number items in the array are formatted as normally, but dates, dates with times, and strings are written in single quotes with the same escaping rules as above.
+Number items in the array are formatted as normally. `Date` and `DateTime` types are written in single quotes.
+Strings are written in single quotes with the same escaping rules as above.

 [NULL](../query_language/syntax.md) is formatted as `\N`.